 Glasgow Scotland, UK Travel Guide

-Glasgow Science Centre, Riverside Museum, Kelvingrove Art Gallery, Pollok Country Park (Highland cattle), People's Palace, and Glasgow Botanic Gardens.
+Glasgow Science Centre, Riverside Museum, Kelvingrove Art Gallery, Pollok Country Park (Highland cattle), People'the Royal residence of, and Glasgow Botanic Gardens.

-Mackintosh Trail (The Signal tower, Mackintosh House), Kelvingrove Art Gallery, GoMA, Glasgow School of Art exterior.
+Mackintosh Trail (The Signal tower, Mackintosh House), Kelvingrove Art Museum, GoMA, Glasgow School of Art exterior.

 Glasgow Cathedral, St Mungo Museum of Holy Life, peaceful walks in city parks (Pollok, Botanic Gardens), yoga/meditation classes.